 The Huntsville Museum of Art is excited to announce the Accessible Art Works (AAW), a program developed by the Education Department in collaboration with people with disabilities.

-To date, AAW comprises two programs – one for people with vision impairment, low vision or blindness; the other program is specific to those who are deaf or hard of hearing.
+To date, AAW comprises two programs: one for people with vision impairment, low vision or blindness; one for those who are deaf or hard of hearing.
 Each session will allow an assistant or companion to attend with the workshop participant.
-The Accessible Art Program gives one the opportunity to experience a docent-led private tour of specific art pieces from a current exhibit, followed by an art making session led by a trained instructor.
+The Accessible Art Program gives one the opportunity to experience a docent-led private tour of specific art pieces from a current exhibit.
 AAW sessions are offered on a monthly basis year round.

-The sessions for the Blind/Low Vision will be verbally descriptive and contain tactile components.
+The sessions for the Blind/Low Vision will be verbally descriptive and contain tactile components, followed by an art making session.
+The sessions for the Deaf/Hard of Hearing will have an ASL Qualified Interpreter during the tour.

 The HMA is committed to advancing a diverse and inclusive space and community by creating and implementing accessibility initiatives.
 We believe art and public spaces should be accessible to all.
 AAW represents an AAW-some opportunity to support this objective.